Table of Contents

 A diamond cutter must possess impeccable craftsmanship and precision to fashion a gem with the right proportion, symmetry, and polish to deliver a diamond with the most sparkle.

 Now you know what a diamond cut is, understanding the shape is easy.
 In fact, it’s very straightforward.
 The diamond shape is the external figure of a diamond.
 It’s the first thing people often notice when looking at diamond rings and probably, the first decision one has to make when choosing an engagement ring.
-Square, triangle, rectangle are all shapes.
+Squares, triangles, and rectangles are all shapes.

 Needless to say, the diamond cut and shape, while different from one another, play complementary roles to bring out the overall beauty of a diamond.